 5. Biofreeze Cream

-Topicals like Biofreeze that feel cold on the skin can have an instant pain-relieving effect, says Dr. Mikhael.
+Topicals like Biofreeze that feel cold on the skin can have an instant pain-relieving effect, Dr. Mikhael says.
 The non-greasy, NSAID-free pain cream contains menthol, which relieves discomfort by desensitizing nerves and reducing blood flow to sore or injured areas.

 And chances are, it'll be more soothing than a bag of frozen peas.
 A June 2012 study in the International Journal of Sports Physical Therapy found that menthol is more effective at easting muscle soreness and discomfort compared to simply icing the area.

 This scent-free pain-relief cream uses trolamine salicylate and methylsulfonylmethane (MSM) to temporarily numb discomfort while delivering a soothing, warming sensation that builds up a few minutes after applying.

 It's a multitasker designed to work for everything from post-exercise soreness to arthritis.
 Just be sure to wash your hands well after applying so you don't accidentally end up rubbing your eyes — they'll definitely feel the burn.

-7. Best Hot-Cold Therapy: Icy Hot Max Strength Pain Relief Cream With Lidocaine
+7. Icy Hot Max Strength Pain Relief Cream With Lidocaine

 Some people find that alternating hot and cold therapy delivers more comfort than using either alone.
 If you're among them, this cream is for you.

 Icy Hot's particularly popular for backaches and arthritis-related pain, but it's an all-purpose cream that you can use to relieve neck pain, knee pain and everywhere in between.
 The non-greasy formula doesn't feel slick, either.

 Buy it: CVS.com; Price: $6.99

-8. Best on a Budget: Tiger Balm Extra Strength Pain Relieving Ointment
+8. Tiger Balm Extra Strength Pain Relieving Ointment

 This classic ointment uses a combo of camphor and menthol to create a cooling sensation that temporarily blocks out feelings of discomfort, per Harvard Health Publishing.